-In other words, Ankara administrative courts will review only whether there was any irregularity or non-compliance on the Board's part regarding these elements without giving a judgment on the merits of the case.
 On the other hand, the regional courts will go through the case file both on procedural and substantive grounds.
 The regional courts' decisions are considered as final in nature.
-In exceptional circumstances laid down in Article 46 of the Administrative Procedure Law, the decision of the regional court will be subject to the High State Court's review and therefore will not be considered as a final decision.
-In such a case, the High State Court may decide to uphold or reverse the regional courts' decision.
-If the decision is reversed, it will be remanded back to the deciding regional court, which will in turn issue a new decision to take account of the High State Court's decision.
+In exceptional circumstances laid down in Article 46 of the Administrative Procedure Law, the decision of the regional court will be subject to Council of State's review and therefore will not be considered as a final decision.
+In such a case, the Council of State may decide to uphold or reverse the regional courts' decision.
+If the decision is reversed, it will be remanded back to the deciding regional court, which will in turn issue a new decision to take account of the Council of State's decision.

-23. What is the process for filing an appeal?
+22. What is the process for filing an appeal?

-As per Law No. 6352, the administrative sanction decisions of the Board can be submitted for judicial review before the Administrative Courts in Ankara by the filing of an appeal case within 60 days upon receipt by the parties of the justified (reasoned) decision of the Board.
+As per Law No. 6352, the administrative sanction decisions of the Board can be submitted for judicial review before the Administrative Courts in Ankara by the filing of an appeal case within 60 days upon receipt by the parties of the reasoned decision of the Board.
 As per Article 27 of the Administrative Procedural Law, filing an administrative action does not automatically stay the execution of the decision of the Board.
-However, upon request by the plaintiff, the court, providing its justifications, may decide the stay of execution of the decision if such execution is likely to cause serious and irreparable damage; and if the decision is highly likely to be against the law (i.e. the showing of a prima facie case).
+However, upon request by the plaintiff, the court, providing its justifications, may grant stay of execution if such execution is likely to cause serious and irreparable damage; and if the decision is highly likely to be against the law (i.e. the showing of a prima facie case).